solarwinds/solarwinds-otel-collector-releases/README.md

 See [complete docker documentation](./build/docker/README.md).

 ### Binary
-Build the binary in `cmd/solarwinds-otel-collector` with `go build -tags playground .`
+Then you can build binary for any of the distributions.
+You can choose from `verified`, `playground` and `k8s`.
+Values for distribution parameter are the names of subfolders in `./distributions/*`.

+`make build distribution=verified`

-After successful build, `solarwinds-otel-collector` should be present in `cmd/solarwinds-otel-collector`.
+After successful build, `solarwinds-otel-collector-{distribution}` should be present in `_build` folder.

-Run `solarwinds-otel-collector --config=config.yaml`.
+Run `solarwinds-otel-collector-{distribution} --config=config.yaml`.

 ## Getting Started
 Configuration for SolarWinds OTel Collector has to contain [SolarWinds Extension](./extension/solarwindsextension/README.md) and [Solarwinds Exporter](./exporter/solarwindsexporter/README.md).